You must notify Customs that you are exporting goods to a country outside the EU. You do so using the export declaration (aangifte ten uitvoer).

 - A copy of the freight bill

-When exporting outside the EU, it is not unusual to meet with different product requirements, that necessitate alterations to your product or packaging.
-Many countries demand product information in the local language, not just on the packaging, but also on labels and in manuals.
-Sometimes a technical adjustment is required, like a different plug or a different colour.
+Check whether your product meets the product requirements for export.
+You might find out that alterations to your product or packaging are needed for export outside the EU.
+Many countries demand product information in the local language.
+Not just on the packaging, but also on labels and in manuals.
+Sometimes a technical adjustment is required, such as a different plug.

 Take into account local legislation

-Find out if you have to fulfill legislation or regulations specific to your export country.
+Find out if you have to meet laws or regulations specific to your export country.
 For instance: non-EU countries often require product testing prior to approval.
-You can find the relevant rules and regulations in the EU Market Access Database.
+You can find the relevant rules and regulations per country can be found on RVO.nl (in Dutch).

 Check for boycots or trade barriers